What do you mean is it a different Trump doing this speech?

 It's called the National Interest.

-She's a former um uh foreign policy official, I think in a Bush in the George W. Bush administration.
+But let me tell you what, KT McFarland, she's a former foreign policy official, I think, Bush in the George W. Bush administration.

-And she said that choosing the national interest to sponsor the speech is significant because it shows a break with the Bush neocons and a move back to the Nixon Kissinger Reagan theme.
+And she said that choosing the national interest to sponsor the speech is significant because it shows a break with the Bush neocons and a move back to the Nixon-Kissinger-Reagan theme.

 Now, she's a foreign policy person and would know what that stuff, what that means.